+To date, the greatest activity by municipalities has been in deploying WLANs as community hot spots and more recently for building out MAN-sized networks.
 The IEEE 802.11 committee issued the first standards for wireless local area networks (WLANs) in 1997 and products began appearing shortly thereafter.
 Just seven years later, vendors expect to sell 30 million units worldwide.
 The target market for wireless LANs-mobile computers within a building or campus-led to specific design tradeoffs and choices.
-The initial 802.11-which was rapidly succeeded by the almost identical, but faster, 802.11b-operates at 2.4 GHz, a band designated as unlicensed worldwide, allowing for international scale economies.
-Access points and mobiles use simple omnidirectional antennas.
+The initial 802.11-which was rapidly succeeded by the almost identical, but faster, 802.11b-operates at 2.4 GHz, a band designated as unlicensed worldwide, allowing for international scale economies and low spectrum access costs.
+Access points and mobile units use simple omnidirectional antennas.
 Reflecting the low power limits and simple antennas, the reach was set at about 100 meters resulting in bit rates of 11 Mbps over the channel.
 Physical layer encoding using DSSS provides interference protection against other users of the band (such as cordless telephones) while the channel is shared using contention access and TDD.

-Getting its start in warehouses and university campuses, WLAN use quickly spread to residences as a means of linking multiple computers in the home, at lower cost than pulling LAN cabling.
+Getting its start in warehouses and university campuses, WLAN use quickly spread to residences as a means of linking multiple computers in the home, at lower cost than pulling wired local area network (LAN) cabling.
 The simple design of 802.11b allowed for very low cost access points that could function as a bridge to wired Ethernets.

 Two new WLAN standards have been released since 2000.
 Operating in the UNII band, 802.11a uses OFDM and has a peak channel rate of 54 Mbps.
 802.11g also uses OFDM to realize 54 Mbps in the 2.4 GHz band.
-It is estimated that shipments of 802.11g will surpass 802.11b in 200421, with 802.11a trailing far behind.
+It is estimated that shipments of 802.11g surpassed 802.11b in 2004,22 with 802.11a trailing far behind.
 A forum of equipment vendors certifies implementations as interoperable with the trademark Wi-Fi.

 The rapid and widespread adoption of 802.11b led many ISPs to attempt to use it for broader metropolitan access.
 By adding fixed directional antennas for both base stations and subscribers, the reach of 802.11 can be increased to several miles.
 However, the contention protocol for channel sharing performs poorly with longer propagation delays, and vendors have introduced products that make use of 802.11 standard chips but alter the protocol slightly for improved performance over the wider area.
 The original 802.11 standard specified a FHSS option that has been used by some vendors of WISP equipment.
-However, this option requires different silicon than is used by most WLAN equipment, and so does not benefit from the same learning curve.
+However, this option requires different silicon than is used by most WLAN equipment, and so does not benefit from the same scale economies.